browninstitute/reefsource-showcase-2017/README.md

       2. `git commit -m 'adding files'`

       3. `git push origin master`

+You may at this point be asked for your Github credentials.
+Enter them to complete the push.

 At this point all of your files should be added to your repository on Github.
-To make a visitable webpage out of this code, go to the `Settings` tab in your repository.
-Scroll down.
+To make a visitable webpage out of this code, go to the `Settings` tab in your repository and scroll down.
 Under the heading `Github pages` select `Master branch` under the dropdown menu and press `Save`.

-Wait a minute, then navigate to `browninstitute.github.io/YOUR-REPOSITORY-NAME` and a webpage should be there.
+Wait one minute, then navigate to `browninstitute.github.io/YOUR-REPOSITORY-NAME` and a webpage should be there.